97847/TODO/README.md

-This is the project is about to add todo api using express and node js I created a request POST,GET,DELETE,PATCH using postman I add todo activites through postman which is  stored in my mongodb campus database the foolowing request i made:
+This is the project is about to add todo api using express and node js I created a request POST,GET,DELETE,PATCH using postman I add todo activites through postman which is  stored in my mongodb campus database the following request i made:
 ****get all todo actvites
 ****post/add todo activites
 **** get single todo activites through id